Donearm/Scientia/content/hobbies/Malazan.md

     * The Elder Gods are not of one world, and were present as elemental forces before Darkness and Light
 * `pg 95`: Edgewalker tells Cotillion that he can consider him an elemental force
 * `pg 146`: Mebra believes Heboric to possess the power to destroy the world
+* `pg 194`: The Soldier of House Death appears to Cutter and Heboric while hunting Skinner.
+He is surprised that Darujisthan is not ruled by a Tyrant with a Seguleh army.
+The Soldier himself was a Seguleh in life, and one that speaks freely and much more than his modern compatriots.
+* `pg 280-282`: Mappo and Icarium reflect on the murdering of Sorrit, an Elder Dragon.
+They come to the conclusion that a Jaghut or the Tiste Edur committed the murder.
+* `pg 475`: Ganath, a Jaghut, tells Paran of how the Errant's became the enemy of stagnation, ennui.
+He became an ever changing divinity, and in this transformation attracted the ire of the Forkrul Assail, as it opposed their world view.
+They tried to murder the Errant and all his followers, mostly Imass, Barghast, and Trell worshippers.